 – Generated using the national Fischer Family Trust (FFT) database.

 FFT Targets The FFT database generates personalised targets for each student in each subject they are studying.
-The database takes a student’s KS2 data*, looks for similar students with similar KS2 scores and generates an end of Year 11 target in each subject.
+The database takes a student’s KS2 data*, if appropriate, looks for similar students with similar KS2 scores and generates an end of Year 11 target in each subject.

 KS3 Targets at The County High School, Leftwich